 1. Volume of Goods

-The size of your move ("volume") is one of the biggest factors of cost as it determines how long it will take to pack and load and how many removals crew that will take; quantity of packing materials; space needed in a container and cost of freight; how long it will take to unload.
+The quantity and size of belongings you're moving has a big impact on cost as it determines how long it will take to pack and load; how many removals crew needed; quantity of packing materials; space needed in a container and cost of freight; how long it will take to unload etc.

 2. Method of transport